 Social media contests are another great marketing tool, primarily because they tend to be extremely cost-effective.
 This is easy to see when one breaks down the numbers.
 For instance, let’s say that your company wants to run an ad on Facebook, targeting the number of “Likes” the ad receives.
 At the time of this writing, Facebook charges about $1 for every “like” an ad gets.
 So if your ad generated, say, 7,000 likes, that would ultimately cost your company about $7,000!
 By contrast, if you ran a contest with a prize worth $2,000, you might receive just as many impressions, or maybe even more.
 You receive the same amount of reach, but pay only a fraction that an ad would cost.

 The type of contest you host is up to you—just remember to keep the end goal (of boosting impressions) in mind.
-Hosting a contest that requires readers to get out of their chairs, do something, take a photo, and submit it will probably not generate a lot of participation, either in the contest or in your online event.
+Hosting a contest that requires readers to get out of their chairs, do something, take a photo, and submit it will probably not generate a lot of participation, either in the contest or in your virtual event.

-Hopefully, these tips will help you get more traffic into your next online event.
+Hopefully, these tips will help you get more traffic into your next virtual event.
 One final tip: be sure to host your webinar on a reliable, trustworthy video conferencing software.
 Your webinar might offer unparalleled industry insight, but if your technology isn’t good enough to stream it, record it, and send it to interested parties, how much of an impact did it really make on your bottom line?
 You’ve put time and effort into promoting your event, so make sure it has the value that you and your audience deserve!